 This is a great question to ask and one we’ve heard a lot lately.
 The last few generations of home buyers, including Millennials, tend to be more mobile than their parents were.

 Are you actually going to move in the next two years or do you just want to keep your options open?
-Have your recent moves been because you were forced to for reasons beyond your control (such as a raise in rent or a roommate moving out), or because you wanted actually wanted to change locations?
+Have your recent moves been because you were forced to for reasons beyond your control (such as a rise in rent or a roommate moving out), or because you wanted actually wanted to change locations?

 Many of our younger borrowers purchase homes in urban areas that are convenient for their commute and give them easy access to things that are important to their current lifestyle.
 Later, if they need to relocate for a job or simply desire more space in the suburbs, they rent their existing homes, earning them extra income, until they decide it is time to sell.